bio-phys/MemCurv/README.rst

 Q: My curvature values are negative instead of positive.
 What is going on?

 A: In the Monge representation, using a height function, such that z=h(x,y) and positive, to represent the membrane shape, the default curvature values represent the curvature along the lower leaflet and its inverse represent curvature along the upper leaflet.
-To compute curvatues along upper leaflet, as in the manuscript, we mutiply the Shape operator with -1 (S = -1*S).
+To compute curvatures along upper leaflet, as in the manuscript (Bhaskara et al, 2019), we multiply the Shape operator with -1 (S = -1*S).